muan/unicode-emoji-json/README.md

 The primary objective of this library is to provide a up-to-date version of emoji data from Unicode in JSON format, in a number of easily consumable file structures.

+## Details

+### Fully-qualified emoji

-This data does not contain `minimally-qualified` and `unqualified` emoji.
+This data does not contain minimally-qualified and unqualified emoji.

 > Minimally-qualified or unqualified emoji zwj sequences may be handled in the same way as their fully-qualified forms; the choice is up to the implementation.

 Full description can be found at http://www.unicode.org/reports/tr51/.

+### Skin tone variations

+Emoji with skin tone variation support are consolidated into one entry, with a `fitzpatrick_scale` flag on them.

 ## Files